310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 {% endbubble %}

 {% bubble Hajime %}
-That’s right, we grew this big because of everyone working so hard together.
+That’s right, Tomoya-kun.
+Ra*bits grew this big because of everyone working so hard together.

-Tomoya-kun, I don’t like to be awkward around you, and I hate the thought of separating from each other…
+Tomoya-kun, I don’t like to be tense around you, and I hate the thought of separating from each other…

 So if there’s ever something that’s stopping you in your tracks, please feel free to talk to me about it.

 I’ll also do my best to speak my own mind.

 I couldn’t really make up my mind on what I should’ve done about our problem this time around… Then things kept getting worse between us, and our time was wasted away just like that…

-I really couldn’t stand how slow I was… I want to properly fight you the next time around.
+I really can’t stand how slow I am… I want to properly fight you the next time around.
 {% endbubble %}

 {% bubble Tomoya %}